neurodata/xbrain/code/README.md

 ### Getting started... ###

+#### Install NeuroData Matlab API (Cajal) ####
+In order to run the following example, you must install NeuroData's Matlab API (CAJAL).
+You can do this by downloading or cloning the [CAJAL](http://www.github.com/neurodata/CAJAL) github repo.
+If you have your own dataset to test, you can skip this step but note that much of the code assumes that you have CAJAL installed and in your path.

 #### Run xbrain on training volume (V1) ####
 (Step 1) To begin, make sure you add all necessary directories to your current path in Matlab.
 To run our cell detection algorithm on raw image data (located in NeuroData), you need the following directories.
 ~~~matlab